 - Find a school student willing to undertake a School-based Apprenticeship or Traineeship

-- Discuss and approve alongside the school the student’s release day(s) for employment and training
+- Discuss and agree between school, parent, employer and Registered Training Organisation (RTO) the student's release day(s) for employment and training

 - Employ the student directly or be the host employer through a Group Training Organisation (GTO)

 - Work with the school and Registered Training Organisation (RTO) to develop and set the training plan

 - Mentor and support the student throughout their apprenticeship/traineeship